sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 ### Other talks

-Here are my notes from a few other talks, either from colloquium talks or the <a href="https://math.mit.edu/combin/" target="_blank">combinatorics seminar</a> at MIT.
+Here are my notes from a few other talks I've attended; most are from the <a href="https://math.mit.edu/combin/" target="_blank">Richard P. Stanley Seminar in Combinatorics</a>, and a few are from colloquium talks at MIT.

 {% assign notes = site.seminar_notes | where: 'series', 'Combinatorics' | sort: 'date' | reverse %}